jfaccioni/SCOUTS/doc/_build/html/_sources/faq.rst.txt

 FAQ
 ===

+**What type of pre-processing does SCOUTS perform on my input, if any?**

+By default, SCOUTS does not perform any pre-processing prior to analysing the input data.
+This means that transformations like data normalization and scaling should be performed by the user prior to using SCOUTS.

+SCOUTS does, however, include a simple module for gating mass cytometry and scRNAseq samples, should the user want to do so.
+Refer to `How SCOUTS works <./work.html>`_ for details.

 **My data is stored in multiple files.
 How do I use SCOUTS with it?**

-In this case you have basically two options:
+In this case you have two options:
   - Ideally, you can merge your files into a single input file and use that to work with SCOUTS.
   - When this is not possible, you can still use SCOUTS to analyse individual samples by passing one file at a time.
 This will not affect the output, *as long as all the cells from one sample are together in one file*.
 One side-effect of this method is that, in order to use the "*control*" option in the "*Consider outliers using cutoff from*" field, you need to make sure that the cells from the control sample are present in every file.